Musk says he would reverse Twitter ban on Donald Trump | Technology

 Musk says he would reverse Twitter ban on Donald Trump

+"I think permabans just fundamentally undermine trust in Twitter as a town square where everyone can voice their opinion."
 Musk said the decision to ban Trump amplified Trump's views among people on the political right, and he called the ban "morally wrong and flat-out stupid."
-The suspension of Trump’s account, which had more than 88 million followers, silenced his primary megaphone days before the end of his term and follows years of debate about how social media companies should moderate the accounts of powerful global leaders.
+The suspension of Trump’s account, which had more than 88 million followers, silenced his primary megaphone days before the end of his term and followed years of debate about how social media companies should moderate the accounts of powerful global leaders.

-Billionaire Elon Musk said Tuesday he would reverse Twitter's ban on former U.S. President Donald Trump when he buys the social media platform, the clearest signal of Musk's intention to cut moderation of the site.
-Musk, the world's richest person and chief executive of Tesla Inc, has inked a $44-billion deal to buy Twitter.
-He has called himself a "free speech absolutist" but given few specific details of his plans.
+Billionaire Elon Musk said on Tuesday he would reverse Twitter's ban on former U.S. President Donald Trump when he buys the social media platform, the clearest signal yet of Musk's intention to cut moderation of the site.
+Musk, the world's richest person and chief executive of electric vehicle maker Tesla Inc, has inked a $44 billion deal to buy Twitter Inc. He has called himself a "free speech absolutist," but given few specific details of his plans.

-Musk is expected to become Twitter's temporary CEO after closing the deal, Reuters previously reported according to a source familiar with the matter.
-The question of reinstating Trump has been seen as a litmus test of how far Musk will go in making changes.
+Musk is expected to become Twitter's temporary CEO after closing the deal, Reuters previously reported, citing a source familiar with the matter.
+The question of reinstating Trump has been seen as a litmus test of how far Musk will go in making changes, even though Trump himself has said he would not return.

+"Wrong and bad" tweets should be deleted or made invisible and a temporary account suspension could be appropriate, Musk said.
+"I think permabans just fundamentally undermine trust in Twitter as a town square where everyone can voice their opinion."
+Musk said the decision to ban Trump amplified Trump's views among people on the political right, and he called the ban "morally wrong and flat-out stupid."

-The suspension of Trump's account, which had more than 88 million followers, silenced his primary megaphone days before the end of his term and follows years of debate about how social media companies should moderate the accounts of powerful global leaders.
+The suspension of Trump’s account, which had more than 88 million followers, silenced his primary megaphone days before the end of his term and followed years of debate about how social media companies should moderate the accounts of powerful global leaders.
 Trump was permanently suspended from Twitter shortly after the Jan.
-6 riot on the U.S. Capitol.
+6, 2021, attack on the U.S. Capitol.
 Twitter cited "the risk of further incitement of violence" in its decision.

-Musk has also said the platform must limit speech as required by law, and he told a European Union official on Monday that EU policy was "exactly aligned" with his own thinking, referring to a new law that levies hefty fines on companies that do not control illegal content such as advertising aimed at children.
-'OUGHT TO BE EVERYWHERE'
+Megan Squire, a senior fellow for data analytics at the Southern Poverty Law Center, said a permanent ban from mainstream networks, or de-platforming, has been a successful tactic in reducing the reach of abusive messaging and behaviors.
+Musk has endorsed some limits, telling a European Union official on Monday that EU policy was "exactly aligned" with his own thinking on controlling illegal content.

-There was no immediate comment from a Trump spokesperson.
-Trump is chairman of the company that owns Truth Social, which is merging with blank-check acquisition firm Digital World Acquisition Corp.
+'OUGHT TO BE EVERYWHERE' Conservatives, who have accused San Francisco-based Twitter of bias against right-leaning views, have cheered the prospect of Trump’s return to the platform.

-White House press secretary Jen Psaki said on Tuesday Twitter's ban on Trump was a matter for the company to decide.
+White House press secretary Jen Psaki said on Tuesday that Twitter's ban on Trump was a matter for the company to decide.
 The Biden administration wants online platforms to protect freedom of speech but also ensure they are not forums for disinformation, she said.
-During the conference, Musk said the deal to acquire Twitter could be done in two to three months in the "best case scenario."
+During the conference, Musk said the deal to acquire Twitter could be done in two to three months in the "best-case scenario."

-Earlier on Tuesday, Twitter shares fell to a level that indicated the stock market believed it was unlikely that Musk would make the acquisition for $44 billion, as he originally agreed.
-Musk's decision to go after Twitter has concerned some Tesla investors and put pressure on the stock.
+Earlier on Tuesday, Twitter shares fell to a level that indicated the stock market believed it was unlikely Musk would make the acquisition for $44 billion, as he originally agreed.
+Musk's decision to buy Twitter has concerned some Tesla investors and put pressure on Tesla's stock.
 Musk on Tuesday added that he would stay at Tesla "as long as I can be useful."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)